groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/info-result/_index.md

     print("No PDF-specific information available or not a PDF document")
 ```

+**Why this matters for your app:** Respecting document security settings isn't just good practice - it's often a legal requirement.
+Use this information to configure your viewer interface appropriately.

-### Step 5: Working with CAD Drawings Information
+### Step 5: Working with CAD Drawings (For Technical Documents)

-For CAD drawings, InfoResult provides details about layouts and layers:
+CAD files are complex beasts with multiple layouts and layers.
+Here's how to understand their structure:

 ```python
 # Tutorial Code Example: Analyzing CAD drawing information